pmeter/Bluebox/readme.md

 Start playing album 123 without clearing playlist: +123
 ```

-When you start playing a music folder, repeat is automaticcaly on and shuffle is automatically off.
+When you start playing a music folder, repeat is automatically on and shuffle is automatically off.
 This is different when there is an empty file "!shuffle_on" in the music directory.

 ## Start playing a music folder ##
 The Bluebox app doesn't make use of ID3 tags.
 It's purely folder based.
 I have my music sorted in folders.
-Each folder can be an album from one artist or a collection of miscelancelous music.
+Each folder can be an album from one artist or a collection of miscellaneous music.
 The tags don't matter.
 The only requirement is that the folder has a unique name.
 I use a numbered system.

 One of the main folders is "246 Classic Rock".